 Posted by D. Daniel Sokol

 ABSTRACT: A market share exclusion contract between a seller and a buyer prevents rival sellers from competing for a share of the buyer's purchases.
-We examine both non-discriminatory and discriminatory market share exclusion contracts, and compare them with exclusive dealing contracts.
-For non-discriminatory contracting we show that, unlike exclusion through exclusive dealing, market share exclusion can be profitable.
+For non-discriminatory contracting we show that, unlike exclusion through exclusive dealing, market share exclusion can be profitable even when buyers coordinate on the best equilibrium in the contract-acceptance subgame.
 The condition for the profitability of market share exclusion is characterized in terms of straightforward economic concepts.
-For discriminatory contracting we show that the ability to offer market share exclusion contracts does not provide an advantage over the ability to offer only exclusive dealing contracts.
-We also show that market share exclusion always decreases both buyer surplus and total surplus.
-Hence, competition authorities should not view exclusion through exclusive dealing as a pre-requisite for the possibility of anti-competitive effect from exclusionary contracting.
+With discriminatory contracting market share exclusion contracts are generally less profitable than exclusive dealing contracts.
+The motive for employing market share exclusion contracts, which welfare impacts have not been well understood, instead of exclusive dealing contracts, which have been the focus of both theory and policy, may thus often be the avoidance of scrutiny by competition authorities rather than some more direct economic adva! ntage of market share exclusion over exclusive dealing.
+However, we also show that market share exclusion decreases both buyer and total surplus.
+Hence, competition authorities should not view exclusion through exclusive dealing as a pre-requisite for the possibility of anti-competitive effects from exclusionary contracting.